matter-labs/zksync-era/docs/src/specs/interop/overview.md

 ## Complex Scenario

-#### 6. What if I want to transfer USDC to the Sophon chain, swap it for PEPE coin, and transfer the results back?
+#### 6. What if I want to transfer USDC to the Sophon chain, swap it for PEPE coin, and transfer the results back

 To accomplish this, you’ll need to: